Oakley Hall III: Early life and education

-Hall was the eldest child of novelist Oakley Hall and photographer Barbara E. Hall, and the brother of Sands Hall.
-In 1963 he enrolled at Phillips Academy in Andover, Massachusetts, where he first became involved in theatre.
-After being expelled, he returned to Los Angeles to live with his father, where he enrolled in the newly formed University of California, Irvine.
+Oakley Hall III was the eldest child of novelist Oakley Hall and photographer Barbara E. Hall, and the brother of Sands Hall.
+In 1963, following a long family trip to Europe, his parents enrolled him at Phillips Academy in Andover, Massachusetts, where he first became involved in theatre.
+The winter of his junior year, he dove head-first out a third-story dorm room into what he thought was a snowbank, but was actually a stone bench concealed under a mound of snow.
+Hall suffered a gash to his head and a split lip.
+The following weekend, he left school grounds without permission to visit his then-girlfriend, Dana Porter, at Foxcroft, a girls boarding school in Middleburg, Virginia.
+These two incidents resulted in Hall's expulsion from Phillips Academy.

+Hall returned to Los Angeles to live with his father and completed his high school studies at Hollywood High before enrolling in the newly formed University of California, Irvine where Hall's father was working as a Writer in Residence.

 At Irvine, Hall met future collaborators Bruce Bouchard and Michael Van Landingham.
 He acted in numerous productions as part of the prestigious Irvine Repertory Theater, including a minor role in Clayton Garrison's production of Marat/Sade by Peter Weiss, alongside lead actors Bob Gunton and Robert Cohen as well as Dark of the Moon by Howard Richardson and William Berney.
-In fall of 1968, Hall, Bouchard, and Steven Nisbet (another future Lexington collaborator) received scholarships to study at San Francisco's American Conservatory Theater.
+In fall of 1968, Hall, Bouchard, and Steven Nisbet (another future Lexington collaborator) received summer scholarships to study at San Francisco's American Conservatory Theater, founded by Bill Ball, its then artistic director.

 In 1969, at age 18, Hall made national news in refusing the draft, mailing back his draft card and citing US war crimes in Vietnam for his reason in doing so.